IronTopi/phase1/README.md

 # phase1

-A minimalistic example of a RESTful CRUD-application.
+A small example of a RESTful CRUD-application.

 Lets you read, insert, update and delete entries containing